-CD: Press this button to play a CD when listening to the radio.
-The CD symbol will appear on the display.
+CD AUX (Auxiliary): Press this button to play a CD when listening to the radio.
+The CD symbol will appear on the display when a CD is loaded.

 ← (Eject): Press this button to eject a CD.
 Eject may be activated with either the ignition or radio off.
 CDs may be loaded with the radio and ignition off if this button is pressed first.